Neuroscience Courses

 Last Taught: Taught every Summer

-Programs: Biochemistry & Molecular Biotechnology, Bioinformatics & Computational Biology, Cancer Biology, Immunology & Microbiology, Interdisciplinary, Neuroscience, Translational Science
+Programs: Biochemistry & Molecular Biotechnology, Biophysical, Chemical, and Computational Biology Pathway, Cancer Biology, Immunology & Microbiology, Interdisciplinary, Neuroscience, Systems, Computational, and Quantitative Biology, Translational Science

 Students are required to register for this course in the fall semester of the academic year in which they are to pass their Qualifying Examination.